 Registration is Only One Step in the Process

 While registering as an extra-provincial entity is not a complex filing, there are a number of ways each province differs from the U.S. and from each other.
-Knowing and being prepared for these differences can help make the process smoother, minimizing delays and problems.
+When moving your business to Canada, knowing and being prepared for registration differences can help make the process smoother, minimizing delays and problems.
 The registration process is only one step for a U.S. company desiring to conduct business in Canada, paving the way for other tax and license registrations that may be required.
 To avoid issues and ensure that all the bases are covered, reviewing all requirements with an attorney versed in Canadian law is highly recommended.